IEC Protection Classes For LED Luminaires (2024)

 • You can use the circuit breaker.

-Turning off the fixture may still put you at risk because the connection may be live due to voltage surges or bad wires.
-However, you can use a voltmeter and check the fixtures for any voltage surges.
+Turning off the fixture may still put you at risk because the connection may be lost due to voltage surges or bad wires.
+However, you can use a voltmeter to check the fixtures for any voltage surges.

-If you use a circuit breaker, then you will not get shocked in any way.
-This is the best way to prevent any hazards.
+If you use a circuit breaker, you will not be shocked.
+This is the best way to prevent hazards.

 Outdated Outlets

 Another way you can get electric shock is through worn sockets and switches.
 The two-prong outlets don’t have a third prong for grounding wire.
-In an unstable electric current, the ground wires provide safety.
-This ground wire provides a path for this current to flow to the ground instead of electrocuting you.
+In an unstable electric current, the ground wire provides safety.
+It allows the current to flow to the ground instead of electrocuting you.

 Electricity Touching Water